+Discussion Components: ✓

+Discuss the first aid incidents that are likely to occur at the beach and

+how to treat them. (

+Discuss the importance of self-safety first; i.e. site survey and wearing

+gloves etc. (

-Discussion Components: Discuss the first aid incidents that are likely to occur at how to treat them.
-Discuss the importance of self-safety first; i.e. site survigioves etc. Discuss basic signs, symptoms and management of the Elements of the RICED principle of treatment, bleeding hypothermia, heat exhaustion, shock and management () vey and wearing () e following: , asthma, Practical Components: Perform the four elements of RICED.
-Practice placing the patient in the recovery position.
-Practice putting a sling on and bandages on a patient.
-Practice managing external bleeding Demonstrate knowledge of the first aid room and its component. () () () () () トトシンン
+Discuss basic signs, symptoms and management of the following: Elements of the RICED principle of treatment, bleeding, asthma, hypothermia, heat exhaustion, shock and management of stings and sprains. (

+Practical Components:

+Perform the four elements of RICED. (

+Practice placing the patient in the recovery position. (

+Practice putting a sling on and bandages on a patient. (

+Practice managing external bleeding (

+Demonstrate knowledge of the first aid room and its contents. (

+Mentor Signature:

+Patrol Captain Signature: